Monash-FIT3170/Behind-The-Veil/README.md

 ## Getting started
 **Note:** This project runs react through yarn so you don't need to use npm or npm to run it.

+> ***!
+Important !*** Make sure to install yarn dependencies installed:
+> - if you have npm already follow this: https://classic.yarnpkg.com/lang/en/docs/install/#mac-stable
+> - if you don't have npm follow this: https://yarnpkg.com/getting-started/install

 When running the system in your local host, simply open your terminal inside your IDE or computer and navigate into the siteroot folder using:

 <code> cd siteroot </code>